kvnxdev/NotifySC/README.md

 Introduction
 ========
 Hey developer, hey user.
 With NotifySC it is much easier to work with notifications in android.
-I attached the sourcecode and an example to check out.
+I attached the sourcecode, class and an example to check out.
 I will explain below what it is, how to use it and why you should use it.